-A Grand Project .- It is in contemplation, says the Cayuga Republican, to construct a suitable communication for steam Boats, navigable from Schenectady to Lakes Oswego and Ontario, with a depth of water equal to that of the Welland Canal.
-It is intended, by dams and locks, and short canals around the dams, to make the Mohawk answer the purpose to the most eligible point for connecting it by a canal with Oneida lake; and from Oneida to Oswego, it is designed to extend the communication by an improvement of the Oneida and Oswego rivers similar to that projected for the Mohawk.
-The people of New-York will not let things alone; and it is no wonder that those who stand with their arms folded, are jealous of the progress of population and improvement in this great State-But " Heaven helps those who help themselves."]-Niles.
+A Grand Project .- It is in contemplation, says the Cayuga Republican, to construct a suitable communication for steam Boats, navigable from Schenectady to Lakes Oswego and Ontario, with a depth The steam engine of the New-York Dry. of water equal to that of the Welland Ca-Dock Company, by which a ship of 700 nal.
+It is intended, by dams and locks, tons is drawn from the water for repairs on and short canals around the dams, to an expensive rail-way, at the same time make the Mohawk answer the purpose to the most eligible point for connecting it lations with them.
+The moment is, doubtless, to boards of any required thickness, planes by a canal with Oneida lake; and from and joints, and grooves and tongues them.
+Oneida to Oswego, it is designed to exsubjects; meantime I have appointed consuls to tend the communication by an improvement of the Oneida and Oswego rivers similar to that projected for the Mohawk.

+The people of New-York will not let things alone; and it is no wonder that Wholesome advice to young men .- those who stand with their arms folded, Begin life with the least show and the least are jealous of the progress of population and improvement in this great State-But " Heaven helps those who help themselves."]-Niles.

 Sleeping in Church .- It is a matter of record (no matter where) that about 100 years ago, an Indian was conducted by a discreet burgess of the city to witness the services of the sanctuary on the Lord's day.
-When these services were ended, the citizen, on their way homewards, in order to show the superiority of Christianity over heathenism, entered into a detail of the money appropriated by the congregation of which he was a member for the Spanish government.
-A convention has just support of public worship, the erection of the house, the salary of the minister, &c.
-To all this the son of the forest, who had observed the drowsy disposition which Indian sleep just as sound under a tree and no pay any thing"
+When these services were ended, the citiz on, on their way homewards, in order to show the superiority of Christianity over heathenism, entered into a detail of the money appropriated by the congregation of which he was a member for the support of public worship, the erection of the house, the salary of the minister, &c.
+To all this the son of the forest, who had observed the drowsy disposition which prevaded the assembly, replied-" Umph !
+Indian sleep just as sound under a tree and no pay any thing"